rabwill/short-trey-instructions/instructions.md

 ],
 ```
 They include a pointer to the trey-definition.json file, and an enumeration of the available functions.
-### Add the declarative agent to your app manifest
+### Add the Declarative Agent to Your App Manifest
 1. Open the **manifest.json** file within the **appPackage** directory
 2. Add a new `"copilotAgents"` object with a `"declarativeAgents"` object inside, just before the `"staticTabs"` object, as follows.
 This references the declarative agent JSON file you created in the previous step:
 ```